5nizza/5nizza.github.io/_posts/zeta/2020-10-16-lazy-synthesis.md

 What I do like is that using BDDs gives you a symbolic witness (although you have to de-symbolise it by encoding into a tree).

+(The paper also uses white-box and black-box processes and manages to synthesise AMBA.)